 Providing educational opportunities to these sisters has far-reaching impacts.
 Sisters that have graduated from our programs are significantly contributing to the UN Sustainable Development Goals.
 From improving healthcare and access to clean water, to building infrastructure and initiating income generating projects, educated and empowered sisters are key players in overcoming many of Africa’s biggest development challenges.

-65.5% of SLDI projects impact more than one UN Sustainable Development Goal
+68%5 of ASEC alumnae projects impact more than one SDG

-Areas receiving the highest funding amounts from SLDI projects:
+Areas receiving the highest funding amounts from alumnae projects: